marcoromanelli-github/docs/quickstart/quickstart.md

 ## Login node

-Access to the cluster is provided through SSH to the login node.
+Access to the cluster is provided through SSH [(What is SSH?)](https://www.youtube.com/watch?v=qWKK_PNHnnA&ab_channel=Tinkernut) to the login node.
 The login node serves as the gateway or entry point to the cluster.
 It is important to understand that the login node is not for running computationally intensive tasks itself.
 Instead, it is for tasks such as file management, editing, and job submission.
 The actual computational work is done on the compute nodes, which you access indirectly by submitting jobs through Slurm, the job scheduling system.

 ## Scheduler policies